 However, if you are not planning to enter the world of computer music production software, we can include arranger keyboards here again, which can bring a sequencer and an extensive library of digital instruments so that you can use the keyboard yourself as an all-in-one virtual studio.

 Currently I compose my Creative Commons music directly on computer, but there are many composers who use a MIDI controller or a master keyboard to produce their own music.

 I take this opportunity to give you another recommendation if you’re planning to publish your music creations on the Internet: register it first.
-If you are interested, I suggest you to read the following post about how to register your works online.
+If you are interested, I suggest you to read the following post about how to register the copyright of your works online.